Minglers

 Definitely!
 But to maintain the popular dynamic of no one knowing each other, you’ll have to leave your significant other at home.

-Minglers are not on a regular schedule; they occur as the wind blows aka when the host has the time and energy 😂.
+Minglers are not on a regular schedule; they occur as the wind blows aka when the host has the time and energy .
 Everyone receives notification of an upcoming Mingler at the same time and then it’s first come, first served (caveat: if someone you know is already coming, you’ll have to wait).
-To ensure you hear about them, sign up for the Mac & Cheese newsletter and/or follow on Facebook Twitter Instagram.
+To ensure you hear about them, choose how you’d like to be kept in the know.

 Yes!
 There have many repeat guests, some going on yearsssss.